mudler/docker-companion/README.md

 Problem arises with current tools to squash/unpack images since mostly of them are scripted.
 I personally needed a static implementation with no-deps hell that i could use in my CI pipeline easily (and also to get the job done).

+## Download and unpack image

+Note: Doesn't require a docker daemon running on the host.

+    docker-companion download my-awesome-image /unpacked_rootfs

+It will downloads and reconstruct all the image layers, unpacking the content to the directory given as second argument.

 ## Squash an image

 The resulting image will loose metadata, but it is handy to reduce image size: